manuel-QA-portfolio/qa-Playwright/README.md

-# 🚀 Playwright + TypeScript (QA Automation Demo)
+# 🚀 Playwright + TypeScript

-This repository contains an initial example of automation with **Playwright**, following the **Page Object Model (POM)** design pattern.
+This repository will reflect a starting point for automation using **Playwright**, structured with the **Page Object Model (POM) pattern**.
+The architecture is made to achieve clarity, ease of maintenance, and scalability in your tests.
+You will find a **POM manager**, a set of fixtures, and test cases configured to optimize the workflow.
-The structure is designed to keep tests **clear, maintainable, and scalable**.
-POM Manger, fixtures and tests are used in this repository in order to ease the upcoming tests.
-Basic repetitive actions have been created in the POMs in order to use them in all tests.
-To do that, I created a Fixture file of the POM Manager.
-With this method, tests only inherit from POMManagerFixture and tests can use functions from all parts of the project.
+To reduce redundant code, common actions are abstracted within POMs, making them accessible across all test suites.
+I have also created a **dedicated fixture file for the POM manager**, so that new tests simply inherit from POMManagerFixture and gain access to utility functions for the entire project.
+Basically, it is designed to try to make testing as scalable and accessible as possible.

 ---